jamesmorgan/docs/README.md

+# Connext Documentation

+Documentation can be found [here](https://connext.readthedocs.io/en/latest/)

-# Editing the Docs
+## Editing the Docs

 Edit the existing markdown documents directly, and regenerate the build folder using `make html`.

 The Table of Contents is defined by `index.rst` in the root.

-To deploy edits, simply commit to master and check your edits [here](https://connext.readthedocs.io/en/latest/)
+To deploy edits, simply commit to master and check your edits at the [live docs](https://connext.readthedocs.io/en/latest/)

 ## Readthedocs